bilde2910/FreeField/docs/permissions.rst

 change, or can break FreeField if changed, such as database connection settings, authentication provider setup and site updates.

-If your community has several administrators, it is strongly recommended that only the administrator responsible for hosting FreeField has this role, and that the others are assigned to the Administrator group instead.
+.. danger:: If your community has several administrators, it is strongly
+            recommended that only the administrator responsible for hosting FreeField has this role, and that the others are assigned to the Administrator group instead.
+Failure to do so presents a risk that your entire FreeField installation can be hijacked by a rogue administrator, in the worst case warranting a complete reinstall of FreeField.
+This is explained in greated detail under `The "Manage own group" permission`_ at the end of this document.

 Administrator
 ^^^^^^^^^^^^^